rust-lang/rust/src/doc/book/lifetimes.md

 three.
 The ownership system in Rust does this through a concept called lifetimes, which describe the scope that a reference is valid for.

+*Note* It's important to understand that lifetimes are _descriptive_ not _prescriptive_.
+This means that the lifetimes of references are determined by the code, not by the lifetime annotations.
+The annotations, however, point out the lifetimes to the compiler in case it can't figure them out by itself.

 When we have a function that takes an argument by reference, we can be implicit or explicit about the lifetime of the reference: